lcroy/Virtual-Assistant-Max/MaxServer/README.md

 - run.py: the main script for running Max Server.

 ## Instruction
 You need to open a terminal, activate your pre-defined environment and run the following script.
+Please make sure you put the model in the folder first.
 ```
 python run.py
 ```